-Description Amount Indexed Council Fee Code SECURITY under section 4.17(6) of the Environmental Planning and Assessment Act 1979 Property Damage Security Deposit -making good any damage caused to any property of the Council \$18,960 No T115 INSPECTION FEES under section 608 of the Local Government Act 1993 Security Deposit Administration Fee \$225.00 No T16 TOTAL SECURITY AND FEES \$19,185
+Description Amount Indexed Council Fee Code SECURITY under section 4.17(6) of the Environ SECURITY under section 4.17(6) of the Environmental Planning and Assessment Act 1979 Property Damage Security Deposit -making good any damage caused to any property of the Council \$131,140.00 No T115 Tree Damage Security Deposit - making good any damage caused to any public tree \$30,000.00 No T114 INSPECTION FEES under section 608 of the Local Government Act 1993 Public Tree Management Inspection Fee \$242.00 No T95 Security Deposit Administration Fee \$235.00 No T16 TOTAL SECURITY AND FEES \$161,617.00

-- cash deposit with Council,
+- · cash deposit with Council,

-- credit card payment with Council, or
+- · credit card payment with Council, or

 - bank cheque made payable to Woollahra Municipal Council.

-- the guarantee is by an Australian bank for the amount of the total outstanding contribution, - the bank unconditionally agrees to pay the guaranteed sum to the Council on written request by Council on completion of the development or no earlier than 12 months from the provision of the guarantee whichever occurs first [NOTE: a time limited bank guarantee or a bank guarantee with an expiry date is not acceptable], - the bank agrees to pay the guaranteed sum without reference to the Applicant or landowner or other person who provided the guarantee and without regard to any dispute, controversy, issue or other matter relating to the development consent or the carrying out of development in accordance with the development consent, - the bank guarantee is lodged with the Council prior to any site works being undertaken, and - the bank's obligations are discharged when payment to the Council is made in accordance with the guarantee or when Council notifies the bank in writing that the guarantee is no longer required.
+- the guarantee is by an Australian bank for the amount of the total outstanding contribution. - the bank unconditionally agrees to pay the guaranteed sum to the Council on written request by Council on completion of the development or no earlier than 12 months from the provision of the guarantee whichever occurs first [NOTE: a time limited bank guarantee or a bank guarantee with an expiry date is not acceptable], - the bank agrees to pay the guaranteed sum without reference to the Applicant or landowner or other person who provided the guarantee and without regard to any dispute, controversy, issue or other matter relating to the development consent or the carrying out of development in accordance with the development consent, - the bank guarantee is lodged with the Council prior to any site works being undertaken, and - the bank's obligations are discharged when payment to the Council is made in accordance with the guarantee or when Council notifies the bank in writing that the guarantee is no longer required.

-- An application must be made to Council by the person who paid the security for release of the securities held under section 4.17 of the Act. - The securities will not be released until the Occupation Certificate has been lodged with Council, Council has inspected the site and Council is satisfied that the public works have been carried out to Council's requirements.
+An application must be made to Council by the person who paid the security for release of the securities held under section 4.17 of the Act.

+- The securities will not be released until the Occupation Certificate has been lodged with Council, Council has inspected the site and Council is satisfied that the public works have been carried out to Council's requirements.
 Council may use part or all of the security to complete the works to its satisfaction if the works do not meet Council's requirements. - Council will only release the security upon being satisfied that all damage or all works, the purpose for which the security has been held have been remedied or completed to Council's satisfaction as the case may be. - Council may retain a portion of the security to remedy any defects in any such public work that arise within 6 months after the work is completed. - Upon completion of each section of road, drainage and landscape work to Council's satisfaction, 90% of the bond monies held by Council for these works will be released upon application.
 10% may be retained by Council for a further 6 month period and may be used by Council to repair or rectify any defects or temporary works during the 6 month period. - The Refund of Security Bond Application form can be downloaded from www.woollahra.nsw.gov.au